 - The Dark Tribes in general.

 - The Ice Hunters.
 An Always Chaotic Evil tribe of undead ice age creatures with the ability to freeze solid every place they show up in.
 And they've proven to be the biggest challenge for our heroes so far.
 Their minifigures are littered with gruesome detail; exposed ribs and muscle fibres, trunks that have rotted to the bone, a vulture whose head has been literally bolted back together, entire body parts replaced by ice, and a character outright named "Mottrot".

 - They Changed It, Now It Sucks!: The aesthetic for the heroes in the third year in comparison to the previous two.
 The first year gave each tribe its own colour scheme, with trans blue or trans dark red as an accent depending on their side.
 The third year however had to give the trans blue to the Ice Hunters given their nature, so the heroes were imbued with Fire CHI, which contrasted much more harshly with their native colour schemes due to the large number of red and orange pieces that they also used in their builds.

 - What an Idiot!:

 - Cragger cut the rope that was being used to save his parents because he thinks he can lift up a giant crocodile tank with his bare hands.

-After being trapped at the bottom of the chasm with his wife, Crominus assures her that he has the utmost confidence in Cragger knowing that the lions are not at fault and holding no hard feelings against them.
-Mere minutes earlier, Crominus had declared war on the lions because Cragger fired a croc-signal, and when Cragger tried to explain that it was an accident, Crominus replied, "I can't take that chance!" and declared war anyway.
+- After being trapped at the bottom of the chasm with his wife, Crominus assures her that he has the utmost confidence in Cragger knowing that the lions are not at fault and holding no hard feelings against them.
+But mere minutes earlier, Crominus had declared war on the lions because Cragger fired a croc-flare.
+When Cragger tried to explain that it was an accident, Crominus replied, "We can't take that chance, son!" and continued to fight anyway.